2018 Iowa State Cyclones football team: Game 9: Baylor Bears

 At the beginning of the second half, Baylor's Chris Miller got a flag for a late hit against Iowa State running back David Montgomery, pushing him into a Gatorade cooler, escalating tensions.
 Later, Baylor linebacker Greg Roberts threw a punch at Montgomery and he responded with another punch.
 Both were ejected from the second half of the game and Montgomery was ejected from the first half of the Texas game the following week.

 Game 10: at Texas Longhorns

 Game 11: Kansas State Wildcats

 After a slow start, Kansas State held a solid lead for most of the game.
-Kansas State had racked up a 17 point lead with only 12 minutes remaining in the game.
+Kansas State had racked up a 17-point lead with only 12 minutes remaining in the game.
 From there, Iowa State's Mike Rose grabbed a loose ball for a touchdown and the Cyclones controlled the game to rally with 21 unanswered points.
-The final score was an Iowa State victory, 41-38.
+The final score was an Iowa State victory, 41–38.
 The Cyclones broke the 9 year losing streak against the Wildcats.
 This game was also the last game Kansas State coach Bill Snyder coached before retiring.

 Game 12: Drake Bulldogs

+The Cyclones were scheduled to take on the Incarnate Word Cardinals as a replacement for their cancelled South Dakota State game from Week 1, however, the Cardinals qualified for the NCAA Division I Football Championship playoffs, requiring a different opponent.